Setup 802.1X Authentication on Arch Linux

 Over the past few days, I attempted to set up 802.1X authentication on Arch Linux, a wired identity authentication protocol widely used in enterprise environments and well-supported on Windows and Ubuntu.
 However, when it came to Arch Linux, a series of strange issues emerged.
+To make matters more interesting, the machine in question has two onboard NICs, a Realtek r8169 and an Intel e1000e, and each ended up causing a different kind of trouble: the former during authentication, the latter during DHCP.
 This post will detail the problems I encountered and the debugging process.

 WPA-Supplicant for 802.1X Authentication